hylo-lang/specification/spec.md

 ### Asynchronous expressions

-1. Cast expressions have the form:
+1. Asynchronous expressions have the form:

     ```ebnf
     async-expr ::=